sauravatgithub-web/Compiler/README.md

   - `LR0_Parser` function is the main parser function which utilizes stack to verify tokens.
 - **SLR(1) Parser**<br/>
 This is a king of bottom-up parser and utilizes FOLLOW lookahead to parse.
 Almost similar to LR(0) variant.
 There are pitfalls, howerver, not all grammars can be resolved.
 Here, in the implementation, we have ignored this.
 The parsing fails if we can perform neither shift nor reduce at any stage.
-  - `createLR0Automation` function is used for building the automation.
+  - `create_SLR1_states` function is to create states for this parser.
-  - `SLR1_Parser` function is the main parser function which utilizes stack to verify tokens.
+  - `create_SLR1_parseTable` function is for creating parse table for these kind of parsers.

 The work flow diagram in this stage looks as below :-
 ```mermaid